moofoo/dnv/readme.md

 ## Description

-DNV works behind the scenes to keep dependencies in your Docker container in-sync with your your local project.
+DNV works behind the scenes to keep dependencies in your Docker container in-sync with your local project.

 It also comes with a custom made, featureful ncurses-like UI designed for use when developing apps using Docker Compose.